Applicability

 )

-Code in the go.sum file contains the following parts:
+The go.sum file contains the following content:

 Note